Dark web

 • Corporate espionage and data leaks.
 Telegram's focus on anonymity makes the platform a perfect place for sharing leaked company databases, performing insider trading, or even stealing intellectual property.
 Hackers may also use the platform's private groups to sell stolen information — all to the highest bidder.

 • Dark web content and underground networks.
-With almost a billion users, Telegram is a popular messaging app to share all kinds of content, including one that breaks the law.
-Telegram’s private (and sometimes, public) groups may host pirated content, darknet drug markets, or extremist propaganda.
+With almost a billion users, Telegram is a popular messaging app to share all kinds of content, including some that breaks the law.
+Telegram's private (and sometimes, public) groups may host pirated content, darknet drug markets, or extremist propaganda.

 • Child exploitation and illegal adult content.
 Similar to the dark web, Telegram's capabilities allow malicious users to share content such as child sexual abuse material (CSAM), revenge porn, and other non-consensual content.